Sauna – Intro

-If you’re anxious to just get to enjoying the sauna then skip down to ‘Taking A Sauna’.
+If you’re anxious to just get to the sauna then skip down to ‘Taking A Sauna’.

 Sauna (a Finnish word pronounced ‘SOW-na’, sow rhymes with how now cow) is extremely popular throughout Scandinavia, Germany, The Netherlands and the Baltics (and perhaps not coincidentally these are also among the happiest countries in the world!).
+Finland has 3 million saunas for 5.3 million people, about one per household.
 Though not as pervasive as in Scandinavia, sauna is still quite popular throughout much of Europe and Asia.

 Why sauna?
 For enjoyment and health.
 Sauna is enjoyable alone and is also a great social activity.
 The health benefits (below) are numerous.